 DRMS Principal's Message

-Hello Dolphins!
-This is Kristen Faircloth, principal at Durant Road Middle School, with your weekly message.
+Hello, this is Kristen Faircloth, principal at Durant Road Middle School with your November 17, 2019 weekly message.

 Thank you for supporting DRMS,